gansm/finalcut/doc/first-steps.md

 handler explicitly provided by Widget, in the form of a callback function or a callback method, can react to such a signal.

-A callback function has no return value can have various arguments:
+A callback function has no return value and can have various arguments:

 ```cpp
 void cb_function (FWidget* w, int* i, double* d, ...)